WikiEducationFoundation/WikiEduDashboard/docs/WMFLABS_DEPLOYMENT.md

 - Clone your forked github repo
 - Get the Dashboard running locally (by installing all the necessary stuff)
-- Update '/config/deploy/production.rb' (and '/config/deploy/staging.rb') to point to your new wmflabs instance, commit the changes and push to github
+- Update or create the corresponding deployment file (eg, '/config/deploy/programs-and-events.rb') to point to your new wmflabs instance, commit the changes and push to github
 - Start the Capistrano deployment (on production).
 Enter the app's directory, then:
   - $ `cap production deploy`
   - This is expected to fail because configuration files are not yet in place — in particular, application.yml, database.yml, secrets.yml, and newrelic.yml